ajschumacher/ajschumacher.github.io/20141117-well_used_simple_tools/index.md

 Tasks that will take longer than two minutes get moved to task management, even if they're for today.

-After a pass through email, the inbox should be empty, and it's time to start doing some work.
+After a pass through email, the inbox should be empty.

 -----